mccurdyc/www/content/book/2020-02-23-what-you-do-is-who-you-are.md

 and the rest will be a mistake.

-While a good culture doesn't guarantee success, it will be the aspect of the company that employees remember in the future.
+While a good culture doesn't guarantee success, it will be the aspect of the company that employees remember forever.
 Ben says that employees quickly forget press releases, quarterly reviews, product definitions, but people never forget what it was like to work somewhere.
-Read or listen to the people who worked at Bell Labs talk about the culture.
-They talk about it like it was yesterday.

-Related to the memorable components, Ben quotes the samurai Hagakure, "the way of the warrior is to be found dying".
+Related to what is remembered, Ben quotes the samurai Hagakure, "the way of the warrior is to be found dying".
 It is at this time that you no longer have the chance to do the honorable things that you wish you would have done.
 Therefore, every day in life, meditate on this time of death and how you want to be remembered.